Disability rights advocates push back against GOP voting legislation

 Beckert said she is concerned about the bill because many people with disabilities don't drive and rely on friends, neighbors, extended families or others to deliver their absentee ballot to the clerk or a secure drop box instead of by mail, given concerns about mail reliability.

-People with disabilities who rely on caregivers to return their ballots would likely see that option become illegal under the bill, since people can't be compensated for returning a ballot.
+People with disabilities who rely on caregivers to return their ballots would likely see that option become illegal under the bill, because people can't be compensated for returning a ballot.

 "Senate Bill 203 … really makes a lot of assumptions about people with disabilities, and its assumes there are family members just sort of waiting around to help people with disabilities," said 33-year-old Stephanie Birmingham, of Sturgeon Bay, who uses a wheelchair.
 "That really isn’t always the case."